JWM-CU/mmc3/_pages/stellaris.md

 <div class="jumbotron" style="font-size:20px;">
 ## Stellaris 8 Confocal Microscope Information

-* Leica confocal with fast laser scanning, Las X navigator, and 5 utra-sensitive HyD detectors.
+* Leica confocal with fast laser scanning, Las X navigator, and 5 ultra-sensitive HyD detectors.

 * Mutiplex imaging with tunable White Light Laser (WLL) and tunable detectors.
 Choose any number of laser lines, any wavelengths to 790nm.
 We typically use up to **6 fluorescence channels** with potential for 8 or more.